 Jessica Knoblauch received her Master of Arts in environmental journalism from Michigan State University in 2008 and her Bachelor of Arts in English from Northern Illinois University in 2005.
 After graduation, Jessica worked as an editorial assistant for the national environmental lifestyle publication, Plenty Magazine, until its demise following the economic crash of 2008.
 Afterwards, Jessica worked as a freelance writer covering various local and national environmental issues.
 Her articles have appeared in a number of award-winning publications such as Grist, Environmental Health News, Earth Island Journal, Scientific American and Audubon Magazine.

-Currently, Jessica writes for Earthjustice's quarterly magazine, blog and online newsletter, as well as creates in-depth feature packages about Earthjustice’s work on environmental issues.
+Currently, Jessica writes for Earthjustice's digital and print publications.
 Her goal is to bring to life Earthjustice’s inspiring and crucially important environmental litigation work through engaging storytelling.

-Jessica resides in the California Bay Area where she spends much of her time riding her bike and hiking with her husband and their two dogs, Emma and Charlie.
+Jessica resides in the California Bay Area where she spends her time riding her bike and hiking with her husband and their two dogs, Emma and Charlie.